Technigo/project-happy-thoughts/README.md

 Description

 This project is simple API to collect and share'happy thoughts' to make the world a better place.
-Sort of Twitter but with <3 only.
+Almost like Twitter but with love only.

 What did I do?